polterguy/phosphorusfive/plugins/p5.web/README.md

   onmouseover:"alert ('foo');"
 ```

-The above lambda, will render an HTML element for you which when the mouse hovers over it, creates an alert JavaScript message box.
+The above lambda, will render an HTML element for you, which when the mouse hovers over it, creates an alert JavaScript message box.
 Any JavaScript
-you can legally put into an "onmouseover" attribute of your HTML elements, you can legally put into the above value of *[onmouseover]*.
+you can legally put into an _"onmouseover"_ attribute of your HTML elements, you can also legally put into the above value of **[onmouseover]**.
 Using this
 logic, you could completely circumvent the server-side Ajax parts of Phosphorus Five, and roll your own logic - While still retaining the ability
-to use all the other nice features of the library.
+to use all the other features of the library.

 ### In-visible properties and events

 Sometimes you have some value, or event for that matter, which you want to associate with your widget, but you don't want to render it back to the
 client, but instead only access it from your server.
 Or as would be the case for in-visible events, not render them as your widget's HTML, but
 be able to access them through the JavaScript API of P5.

-This is easily done, by simply prepending an underscore (\_) in front of your widget's attribute or event.
-This would ensure that this attribute or
+This is easily done, by simply prepending an underscore (\_) or (.) in front of your widget's
-event is not rendered as a part of your markup, but only accessible on the server (for attributes) or through the JavaScript API (for events).
+attribute or event.
+This would ensure that this attribute or event is not rendered as a part of your markup, but only accessible on the server

-For instance, to create a value, which you can only access on the server, you could do something like this.
+(for attributes) or through the JavaScript API (for events).
+For instance, to create a value, which you can only access on the server, you could
+do something like this.

 ```
 create-widget
   element:h3
   position:0
-  innerValue:Click me to see the server-side value of [_foo] _foo:foo value onclick
+  innerValue:Click me to see the server-side value of [.foo] .foo:foo value onclick
     get-widget-property:x:/../*/_event?value
-      _foo
+      .foo
     set-widget-property:x:/../*/_event?value
-      innerValue:Value of [_foo] is '{0}'
+      innerValue:Value of [.foo] is '{0}'
         :x:/@get-widget-property/*/*?value
 ```

-Notice how the *[get-widget-property]* retrieves the *[_foo]* value, while the *[set-widget-property]* sets the *[innerValue]* of the widget
+Notice how the **[get-widget-property]** retrieves the **[.foo]** value, while the **[set-widget-property]** sets the **[innerValue]** of the widget
-to a string formatted value, where the "{0}" parts becomes the value retrieved from the widget's *[_foo]*'s value.
+to a string formatted value, where the `{0}` parts becomes the value retrieved from the widget's **[.foo]**'s value.
 Notice also how this value is
 only acessible from the server, and not visible or possible to retrieve on the client.
 Neither by inspecting the DOM, HTML or by using JavaScript.

-By starting an attribute with an underscore (\_), it is completely invisible for the client, in every possible way.
+By starting an attribute with an underscore (\_) or a (.), it is completely invisible for the client, in every way.
 If you prepend an event with underscore (\_), or a period (.) - The results are similar.
 Consider this code.

 ```
 create-widget:some-invisible-event
   element:h3
   position:0
-  innerValue:Click me to see the server-side value of [_foo] .onfoo
+  innerValue:Click me to invoke [.foo]
+  .onfoo
     set-widget-property:x:/../*/_event?value
       innerValue:[.onfoo] was raised
   onclick:@"p5.$('some-invisible-event').raise('.onfoo');"
 ```

-Notice that if you inspect the DOM or HTML of the above output, the *[.onfoo]* widget event is completely invisible in all regards.
+Notice that if you inspect the DOM or HTML of the above output, the **[.onfoo]** widget event is completely invisible in all regards.
 Only when you
-attempt to raise it, you realize it's there, since it is invoked, and no exception occurs.
-Semantically, there is no difference between prepending
-a period (.), or an underscore (\_) in front of neither your widget's properties or events.
-However, by convention, I recommend people use periods (.)
-for in-visible events, and underscores (\_) for in-visible property values.

-The above code also uses some parts of P5's JavaScript API in its *[onclick]* value, which is documented in [p5.ajax](../../core/p5.ajax),
+attempt to raise it, you realize it's there.
+The above code also uses some parts of P5's JavaScript API in its **[onclick]** value, which is documented
-if you're interested in the details.
+in [p5.ajax](../../core/p5.ajax), if you're interested in the details.
 For the record, almost all arguments to your widgets are optional.
-We've added in our examples the *[element]*, *[parent]* and *[position]* simply
-to make sure it stands out if you evaluate it in the System42/executor.

 ### Container widgets

-So far we have only used the *[create-literal-widget]*, indirectly though.
+So far we have only used the **[create-literal-widget]**, indirectly though.
 The literal widget, can only contain text or HTML, through
-its *[innerValue]* property.
+its **[innerValue]** property.
 However, a container widget, allows you to create an entire hierarchy of widgets.
 Instead of having an
-*[innerValue]* property, it contains a collection of children widgets, through its *[widgets]* property.
+**[innerValue]** property, it contains a collection of children widgets, through its **[widgets]** property.
 Let's illustrate with an example.

 ```
 create-widget